Upon each visit to the Visual Resource Center students must sign-in and sign-out at the sign-in kiosk.

 The VRC may refuse digitization requests if we believe they violate thecopyright law, but the faculty member is solely responsible for using digital materials in accordance with copyright law and fair use practices.

+The VRC is dedicated to providing educational support of the faculty and students needs.
 As new changes are made to the Department of Art’s curriculum or new suites of courses are added the acquisition of general materials, books, magazines, journals, DVD’s will be focused on filling gaps within the collection.

 Selection of images, monographs, catalogue raisonné, and films for the collection should contribute to one of the following: support Art Department curriculum, support of student and faculty research, and strengthening of the overall collection value to the department at large.